-If you’re in the market for a new knife, one of the key factors you’ll likely be considering is the material of the blade.
-Whilst it’s a given the blade will be made of steel, there’s a wide range of different variants to choose from.
+If you’re in the market for a new knife, one of the key factors to consider is the blade material.
+While the blade will likely be made of steel, there’s a wide range of different variants to choose from.

-And when you consider that the steel does all the work, it’s important to get it right when choosing the perfect metal for your needs.
+Remember, the steel does all the work.
+So it’s important to get it right when choosing the perfect blade for your needs.

 In this article, we’ll be putting the S30v and 420HC steel variants up against each other.
 As two of the most commonly used steels for outdoor knives, there’s a chance your next knife might use one of the two variants.